-A student who disagrees with the application of the satisfactory progress standards or feels that there are mitigating circumstances to warrant the waiving of satisfactory standards may appeal in writing to the Campus Director.
-This appeal must be filed within two weeks after being placed on probation or dismissal.
+A student who disagrees with the application of the satisfactory progress standards or feels that there are mitigating circumstances to warrant the waiving of satisfactory standards may appeal in writing to the Education Department.
+This appeal must be filed before the next quarter starts after being placed on probation or dismissal.